not-implemented/raspicam-timelapse/README.md

 Simple Web-App and complete HowTo for setting up a Raspberry Pi with Camera for Time-lapse Photography.

-- Web-App for controlling and monitoring the camera and the Raspberry Pi
+- [Node.js](https://nodejs.org/) based Web-App for controlling and monitoring the camera and the Raspberry Pi
 - Reverse-SSH-Tunnel to another server - reach your Raspberry Pi behind firewalls (optional)
 - Dynamic-DNS-Client - find your Raspberry Pi easier in your local network (optional)
 - Wi-Fi autoconnect - if you have a USB Wi-Fi Adapter (optional)